stethbo/stethbo/README.md

 - 🧑‍💻I'm currently working @ Dolby as an NLP Intern.
 - 🎓I'm pursuing Engineering Degree in Systems Engineering @ Wrocław University of Science and Technology
 - 🧐I'm interested in start'ups and entrepreneurship.
+- 💬Want to chat about AI, start'ups, business or tech in general, hit me up on X🕊️ at [@stethbo](https://twitter.com/stethbo)

   #### **LFG!**
 <!--